-EFFECTIVE MAY 1, 2013 THIS AGENCY WILL NO LONGER ACCEPT THE ALCOHOL SERVER PERMIT DUPLICATE REQUEST FORM THROUGH THE MAIL WITHOUT THE $10.00 MONEY ORDER OR CASHIER'S CHECK AND A COPY OF YOUR GOVERNMENT ISSUED ID (DRIVER'S LICENSE, IDENTIFICATION CARD OR PASSPORT).
-Also a person who takes and passes a New Mexico approved server training course on or after June 14, 2013 will be eligible to receive a New Mexico server permit that is valid for 3 years, as opposed to 5 years.
+THIS AGENCY NO LONGER ACCEPTS THE ALCOHOL SERVER PERMIT DUPLICATE REQUEST FORM THROUGH THE MAIL WITHOUT THE $10.00 MONEY ORDER OR CASHIER'S CHECK AND A COPY OF YOUR GOVERNMENT ISSUED ID (DRIVER'S LICENSE, IDENTIFICATION CARD OR PASSPORT).
+For an Alcohol Server Replacement Request Form click here.

 To check your Local Option Districts Sunday Sales Elections for New Mexico, click here

 To check your Local Option Districts Liquor License Quotas for New Mexico, click here

 Alcohol and Gaming Division issues, transfers and revokes liquor licenses as specified in the Liquor Control Act.
 It administers the Alcohol Server Training Program, educating licensees and servers to prevent sales of alcoholic beverages to minors and intoxicated persons.
 To find out the status of a pending application, please contact our office at (505) 476-4875.
 Please remember to make a copy of all forms and applications for your records before submitting them to this Division.

 The Division also issues Special Dispenser Permits, sometimes called “picnic licenses” for special events, and restaurant licenses, commonly known as “Beer and Wine Licenses.”
 The Division approves the issuance of new licenses and the sale and transfer of all existing liquor licenses both for change in ownership or location, and publishes a list of the most recent liquor license sales prices.